wallace-b/learning/JavaScript/notes/dataVisualization2020Notes.md

 5. Use React hooks to create interactivity on visualizations.
 6. Create advanced interactivity, such as hovering tooltips or using a slider on a map.

-# 1. What is Data Visualization
+# 1. What is Data Visualization?

 Using some material from Visualization Analysis & Design - Tamara Munzer, University of British Columbia